-The 90s were a wild time for anime and a period that I am glad I got to experience as consciously as I did.
+The 90s were a wild period for anime and one that I am glad I got to experience as consciously as I did.
 There were so many new players entering anime, risky projects got greenlit, and there were better movies and shows coming out more frequently.
 I don’t mean to diss on the 80s and 70s, but the 90s were so bountiful that I just had to give it a list of its own.

 Rules similar to the pre-90s countdown apply:

 - This is merely the opinion of one mortal man who has not seen literally everything.
-Perhaps my favorite movie of all time is one I haven’t seen yet, so if you have suggestions then I urge you to share them.
+Perhaps my favorite movie of all time is one I haven’t seen yet.
+If you have suggestions, then I urge you to share them.

 - There will only be 1 Ghibli movie.

-- And I am excluding Ghost in the Shell because it’s super obvious and I have literally nothing to say about it that hasn’t been said by people infinitely more fanatic about it than I am.
+- And I am excluding Ghost in the Shell because it’s super obvious.
+I have literally nothing to say about it that hasn’t been said by people infinitely more fanatical about it than I am.

 #10 Appleland Story (1991)

 Set in the early 20th century as war once again looms on Europe’s horizon, Appleland Story takes place in a fictional, idyllic mountain country called Appleland.
 We follow the life of a young pickpocket, a boy named Ver, who in his thieving escapades accidentally uncovers an attempt of mysterious foreigners to kidnap a young girl.
 Even worse, this girl is but the first step in a plot that could cost Appleland its independence.